captainGeech42/tf-discord-webhook-proxy/README.md

 3. Update the `WebhookURL` field with a Discord webhook URL ([Discord docs on webhooks](https://support.discord.com/hc/en-us/articles/228383668))
 4. Run it: `tf-discord-webhook-proxy`

 The proxy will be available at `http://host:8080/webhook`.
-Add that URL to a new Webhook Notification in the Notifications settings in your Terraform workspace.
+Add that URL to a new Webhook Notification in the Notifications settings in your Terraform Cloud workspace.

 ## Docker Image